sebproell/4C/doc/documentation/installation.rst

 After downloading the package, the configure file can be found in ``SuiteSparse-5.4.0/SuiteSparse_config/SuiteSparse_config.mk``.
 As |FOURC| uses BLAS/LAPACK in forms of libblas and liblapack, the respective linker flags need to be changed!

-Instead of downloading manually, the complete download and installation is provided by an :download:`installation script example <suitesparse/install.sh>`
-(taken from ``<4C_sourcce>/dependencies/current/suitesparse``)

 .. _superludist: